-If you're studying abroad within Europe, don't forget to get a student EHIC (European Health Insurance Card) - it's free.
-This is different to the regular EHIC as it covers you for the extended period of time you'll be studying abroad.
+If you're studying abroad within Europe, don't forget to get a student EHIC (European Health Insurance Card).
+This is different to the regular FHIC as it covers you for the extended period of time you'll be studying abroad.